Chapter 13: On those Healthy Hills Near Panama

 On the eve of congress debating the Amelia Island affair, President Monroe wrote to Madison about Thornton and Rush.
 On the bright side, Thornton's free-lancing wasn't as absurd as what happened when the three leaders of the government returned to the city in August 1814.
 They rode to the Navy Yard to see if forces there could respond to an expected British incursion on ships then in Alexandria.
 Thornton followed them.
 In a letter he wrote to his son-in-law on September 7, Monroe recalled: "...we were followed by Dr. Thornton who stated to the president that the people of the city were disposed to capitulate.
 The President forbade it.
 He pressed the idea as a right in the people, notwithstanding the presence of the govt.
 I turnd to him, and declard, that, having the military command, if I saw any of them, proceeding to the enemy, I would bayonet them.
 This put an end to the project.
 The doctor retird, and afterwards changd his tone."
 Thornton took Monroe's threat very seriously.
 In her diary, Mrs. Thornton wrote that to defend the city, her husband "distressed us more than ever by taking his sword and going out to call the people...."
 Alexandria capitulated, the British ships resupplied and then sailed back down the Potomac.(HH)

 In his diary, John Quincy Adams acknowledged that Thornton was "a Man of learning, ingenuity, wit and humour; well meaning, good-natured, and mainly honest," but then added that he was "without judgment or discretion."
-His years trying to get Monroe to send him on a diplomatic mission prove that.
-However, in the process could exaggerate his attainments to congressmen who would then press Monroe to send him to South America.
-In his letter to former President Adams, he claimed that Monroe "admitted every flattering Observation in my behalf, & wrote to me a letter, testifying to my perfect integrity, attention to my Duties, Learning & Ability,..." but "there were objections to me that could not be removed.
+However, the federal city was ever be an arena where one could shape one's reputation by the number of one's failed attempts to gain office.
+Thornton exaggerate his attainments to congressmen who would then press Monroe to send him to South America.
+That in turn forced Monroe, if he wanted to maintain good relations with those congressmen, sing Thornton's praises.
+In his letter to former President Adams, Thornton claimed that Monroe "admitted every flattering Observation in my behalf, & wrote to me a letter, testifying to my perfect integrity, attention to my Duties, Learning & Ability,..." but "there were objections to me that could not be removed.
 I was represented as identified with the South Americans, & as having been deeply engaged in the Revolution."
-He also had the pleasure of letting Jefferson and Madison know how easily he could have become a colonel if he had joined the Columbian Patriots: "I was offered the immediate rank of Colonel of horse; & a high office in their Civil Service; with land enough whereon to settle a Colony."
+He had the pleasure of letting Jefferson and Madison know that if he had joined the Columbian Patriots: "I was offered the immediate rank of Colonel of horse; & a high office in their Civil Service; with land enough whereon to settle a Colony."
+During their administrations, Thornton never rose above the rank of Captain in the horse militia.

-In 1825, Thornton had a chance to design one of the finishing touches for the Capitol.
+In 1825, Thornton had a chance to design one of the finishing touches to the Capitol.
 Thanks to the Residence Act of 1790, President John Quincy Adams had the final say on its design.
-Thanks to the Residence Act of 1790, he had the final say on its design.
 Disappointed by the design for the frieze on the pediment to be raised over the portico of the East front, Adams suggested that Thornton and two others be asked for a design.
 Thornton did not respond and Adams made the design himself.

-She resumed periodically keeping a diary after he died.
+After he died, she resumed periodically keeping a diary.
 After finding a letter he wrote begging for money from Tortola, she cast more aspersions on the man she loved: "Oh my god how unfortunate he was - always involved in losses and disappointments, by the failure and dishonesty of others, he became plunged from one difficulty to another - and his mind accustomed to lawsuits, debt and all its dreadful consequences.
 His heart was good, his feelings good, his principles good, and yet circumstances which in many cases he could not control, (tho' I acknowledge in some he was imprudent and led away by the plausible representations and smooth faced deception of others) made it appear that he was indifferent in his pecuniary transactions to those principles of honor and strict propriety which ought always be adhered to by a man of honesty and correct education."

 While his design of the Capitol was not mentioned in his obituary, it was in his wife's.
 She died in 1865, 91 years old.
 For just over a decade before her death, the city had been focused on the completion of the New Capitol which dwarfed the Old.
 Thornton was remembered as the architect of the "original Capitol."
 That was garbled in her obituary as "the original architect of the Capitol."
 Then he managed to take over her obituary, written 37 years after his own death, with the improbable claim that "...Mrs.
 Thornton was the daughter of the unfortunate Dr. Dodd, of London, who was executed for forgery in 1777."
 According to the obituary, her mother "emigrated to Philadelphia, under the name of Brodeau, soon after the death of her husband, bringing her daughter with her."
 She actually came to the city by December 1775 when she advertised the opening of her boarding school.
 The obituary cited a source for the revelation that Dodd was her father: "It is not believed that she was aware that she was the daughter of Dr. Dodd, although her husband was, and mentioned it to his friend, the late Col. Bomford."
 At least her mother could keep a secret.
 She moved in with the Thorntons in 1795 and died in the F Street house in 1835.

 Thornton certainly knew of Dodd.
 He was 18 when Dodd stretched and likely read the lurid coverage of the eccentric profligate known as the "Macaroni Parson" because of his dress.
 He was famous for his sermons to the fallen women at London's Magdalen Hospital.
 Perhaps he missed coverage of Dodd's wife of 22 years who was taken to the insane asylum after the hanging.
 Thornton also told this story: "when a lad at school he handed his uncle two 5 Pound notes and asked him to select the one better engraved.
 The uncle selected the counterfeit just made by young Thornton."
 In an essay published in 1819 that argued for paper currency, Thornton claimed that he had "invented" a test to detect forgeries.
-All to say, he seemed to have a fascination with forgery.
-However, just before Dodd was arrested in 1777, he wrote to Franklin asking about a woman who had moved to Philadelphia.
+All to say, he seemed to have a fascination with forgery, and fancied himself much better at it than his supposed father-in-law.
+Just before Dodd was arrested in 1777 for an easily detected forged signature of the Earl of Chesterfield on a bond, he wrote to Benjamin Franklin asking about a woman who had moved to Philadelphia.
 For American historians, that verifies Thornton's claim that the then 3 year old Anna Maria Brodeau was Dodd's daughter.

-The gentlemen who wrote her obituary may have told the tale about Dodd to deflect conversation from Mrs. Thornton’s own brush with history.
+The author of her obituary may have told the tale about Dodd to deflect conversation from Mrs. Thornton’s own brush with history.
 In 1835, Arthur Bowen, who was the son of Mrs. Thornton's favorite slave Maria, entered the bedroom of the two women.
 He was drunk and holding an ax.
-White rioters blamed abolitionist pamphlets but aimed their ire at free blacks was on the other side of town near the Navy Yard.
+Rioters blamed abolitionist pamphlets and attacked free blacks.
 After Mrs. Thornton begged him to, President Jackson saved Bowen from the hangman.
 He was sold and sent to Florida where he served as a steward on a Navy steamboat.

 In his will, Thornton placed no restrictions on the sale of his horses.
-His widows and executors almost sold Rattler to Henry Clay, who was at that time, secretary of state and Thornton’s last boss.
-The horse had been Thornton’s last hope for ever lasting fame among sportsmen.
+Henry Clay, who was at that time, secretary of state and Thornton’s last boss, almost bought Thornton's then most famous horse, Rattler.
+He had been Thornton’s last hope for ever lasting fame among sportsmen.
 According to the 1827 US Supreme Court decision in Thornton v.
 Wynn, the horse was touted by the seller as "capable of beating any horse in the United States" and capable of a match with Eclipse.
 In 1821, Eclipse's victory in New York over a Virginia horse made him the most talked about horse in the nation's history.
 If Rattler won the featured Washington Jockey Club race, a match race with Eclipse would have been in order.
 Rattler pulled a tendon and lost.
 Then while a court adjudicated if Thornton still had to pay for a horse that he claimed was damaged when he bought it, he offered him as a stud.
-In an 1822 broadside, Thornton proved that Rattler was a better stud than Sir Archy.
-The 1910 Encyclopedia Britannica credited Tayloe's Sir Archy for founding "a family to which nearly all the blood horses of America trace back."
-But Thornton would not be denied.
-He explained that not only was Rattler gotten by Sir Archy but Rattler's dam Robin Red-Breast traced her pedigree back to old Highflyer just as Sir Archy did.
+In an 1822 broadside, Thornton proved that Rattler was a better stud than Sir Archy who was the non pareil stud.
+Rattler gotten by Sir Archy but Rattler's dam Robin Red-Breast traced her pedigree back to old Highflyer just as Sir Archy did.
 Ergo, Rattler's pedigree was better than Sir Archy's because of a "double-cross...Rattler is doubly descended from old Highflyer."
-The supreme court returned the case to the lower court.
-Thornton’s estate sold the horse to two other gentlemen in Kentucky.
+The supreme court returned the case to the lower court because the judge had told the jury not to consider the condition of the horse.
+Thornton scored a victory for consumers.
+His estate sold the horse to two other gentlemen in Kentucky.
 They soon raised questions in a national magazine for sportsmen about the string of victories Thornton claimed that Rattler had won.
 No one in the turfing fraternity reacted.
 Colonel Wynn’s estate reached an out of court settlement with Mrs. Thornton.

 Thornton's contributions to the architecture of the Capitol and city are overblown.
 The design he brought to Philadelphia would not do and he was coached on how to make one that would.
 It embodied the ideas of Jefferson, L'Enfant and Hallet.
 The Capitol would more or less have looked the same in 1829 even if Thornton had not pretended that he was an architect.
 The solution to the problem of fitting a house next to an angled intersection was not solved by Thornton.
 He did embrace it, but his February 1800 design for Lot 17 was never built.